 33. lamb: (noun) A young sheep.

-34. left: (verb) To go away from a place.
+34. left: (verb) To have gone away from a place.

 35. Lord: (noun) A name that shows someone has power or authority.